DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 ADVERTISEMENT

-Fifty four percent of consumers will search on social media before using a traditional search engine to get more information about products.
+Fifty-four per cent (54%) of consumers will search on social media before using a traditional search engine to get more information about products.

-Livestream shopping and shoppable pins are also popular, with 46% and 45% of consumers, respectively, making purchases through these features, data showed.
+Livestream shopping and shoppable pins are also popular, with 46% and 45% of consumers, respectively, making purchases through these features, the data showed.

 ADVERTISEMENT